tdilauro/Simplified-wiki/ClassificationAndRecommendation.md

-We have two complementary jobs when it comes to presenting books:
+We have three complementary jobs when it comes to presenting books:

 * To classify the books into feeds, such that each book in a feed is related in some way.
 * To show each patron the feeds most likely to interest them.
-Within each feed, to put more the best and most interesting books at the front of the feed.
+* Within each feed, to put more the best and most interesting books at the front of the feed.

 The first is a job for a classification scheme.
-The second is a job for a recommendation engine.
+The second and third are jobs for a recommendation engine.

+A good classification scheme reduces the need for a good recommendation engine, and vice versa.
+The more precisely you know what _kind_ of book someone likes, the less picky you need to be about the relative ranking of books in that category.

 # Classification schemes